manthelt/ECE434FinalProject/ReadMe.md

 - Input from buttons > navigate through songs > display via Flask
 - Input from cape while in manual mode > play various notes
 - Manual mode is navigated to the same way other songs are > input only taken in during manual mode > other songs do not play during manual mode
-***Give a high level overview of the structure of your software.
-Are you using GStreamer?
-Show a diagram of the pipeline.
-Are you running multiple tasks?
-Show what they do and how they interact.